-Counties Power has promoted price stability by increasing prices on 1 April 2017 and 1 April 2018 to only pass through Transpower increases and absorbing internal cost increases.
+Counties Power has promoted price stability by increasing prices on 1 April 2017, 1 April 2018 and 1 April 2019 by only passing through Transpower, and local authorities land rates, increases and absorbing internal cost increases.
 In addition, smart tariffs were simplified and continued to be made available on a voluntary basis rather than making them mandatory.
-The effect of this will be monitored during the 2017/18 year to determine an optimal approach for future years.
+The effect of this will be monitored during the 2019/20 year to determine an optimal approach for future years.